Adaptive Rounding (AdaRound)

 4. Apply Adaround

-• num_batches: The number of batches used to evaluate the model while calculating the quantization encodings.
-Typically we want AdaRound to use around 2000 samples.
-So with a batch size of 32, this may translate to 64 batches.
-To speed up the execution here we are using a batch size of 1.
+• num_batches: is the number of batches used while calculating the quantization encodings.
+A typical value for Adaround is 2000 samples.
+To speed up the execution this example uses a batch size of one.

-• default_num_iterations: The number of iterations to adaround each layer.
-Default value is set to 10000 and we strongly recommend to not reduce this number.
-But in this example we are using 32 to speed up the execution runtime.
+• default_num_iterations: is the number of iterations to apply to each layer.
+Default value is 10000, and we strongly recommend using at least this number.
+This example uses 32 to speed up execution.

 [ ]: